-Select your container.
-It can be any non-toxic and sturdy material, including wood, plastic, or heavy-duty cardboard, but it should ideally be shallow, have drainage holes or slats, and a surface area of at least a foot square.
+First, select a container.
+It can be any non-toxic and sturdy material, including wood, plastic, or heavy-duty cardboard, but it should ideally be shallow, have drainage holes or slats, and have a surface area of at least a square foot.
 Line it with landscaping fabric if there’s a chance that the container could leak from the sides or loose soil from the bottom.

-Grow baby salad greens by filling a shallow container with about three inches of compost.
-It should be suitable for growing edible crops in, and preferably organic and peat-free.
+Grow baby salad greens by filling a shallow container with about three or more inches of pre-moistened potting mix/compost.
+It should be suitable for growing edible crops and preferably organic and peat-free.
 Next, thinly sprinkle the seed over the top, cover lightly with more compost, and press down firmly with your hands.
 Although optional, a fine layer of horticultural grit spread on top will help keep the compost underneath moist.

 Watering Cut-and-Come-Again Lettuce

-Water your container immediately after seeding it, and keep the soil moist from that day forward.
+With containers, water it immediately after seeding it and keep the soil moist from that day forward.
 A watering can with a rose head, spray bottle, or pressure waterer is ideal.
-Single streams of water from a smaller watering can leave channels in the compost and disturb the seedlings.
+Single streams of water from a smaller watering can or hose can disturb the potting mix, seeds, and seedlings.

-Keep on top of your watering since compost dries out easily and is difficult to re-saturate if it becomes too dry.
+Keep on top of your watering since potting mix dries out easily and is difficult to re-saturate if it becomes too dry.
 The compost should be moist, but not sopping wet — press your finger in it to check.
 If you see or feel water, then it’s too wet.
-Wet compost can invite pests and algae to move in and it can also drown your seedlings.
+Wet compost can invite pests and algae to move in, and it can also drown your seedlings.
 If the compost is too dry, it may lead to your plants dying or bolting.
-Bolting occurs when the plant is stressed or at the end of its life-cycle.
+Bolting occurs when the plant is stressed or at the end of its life cycle.
 It stops putting energy towards growing leaves and starts producing flower heads and seeds.

 Harvesting Cut-and-Come-Again Lettuce

-Subsequent crops will be ready within weeks, and you repeat the process.
+The plants will grow new leaves, and subsequent crops will be ready within weeks.
+Then, you repeat the process and take another harvest.
 When you can see that the greens are tiring and not producing as much, or they begin to bolt, it’s time to re-sow.
 Take your last harvest by cutting the greens all the way down to the compost level.
 Fill the container with fresh compost and begin again.

 Have a sunny east or west-facing window?
-You can grow all kinds of edibles in it including baby salad greens.
+Use it to grow an indoor vegetable garden that includes baby salad greens.
 Don’t be tempted by an even sunnier south-facing window (north if you’re below the equator) since the light can be too intense for greens.